 For more than a century, tourists to Salem, The Witch City, have been buying witch souvenirs and visiting witch houses.

 Why the continued fascination with the Salem witch trials?
 One reason is that a lot of people have ancestors involved in the hysteria.
 In addition to the 20 people tried and executed, magistrates indicted 200 people for witchcraft.
 The scope of the hysteria led to a multitude of descendants.

 Salem Witch Trials in Literature

 In 1953, playwright Arthur Miller visited Salem, Mass.
 He said he felt like the only person interested in the witch trials.
 He got that so wrong.

 Almost as soon as the Salem witch hysteria subsided, the Puritans of Massachusetts Bay Colony tried to justify killing 20 people.
 The Rev. Cotton Mather explained the devil used witchcraft to persecute the Puritan settlers.
 Five years after the trials, Judge Samuel Sewall wrote a confession apologizing for his role in them.

 In the two centuries since, hundreds if not thousands of plays, long poems and novels have grappled with the Salem witch trials.

-Today, Amazon.com lists more than 600 available titles about them.
+Today, Amazon.com lists more than 600 available titles about the witch trials.
 They range from the erotic adventures of the Salem Snack Witch Trials to the scholarly Salem Possessed.
-The Social Origin of Witchcraft to the historical romance Salem's Daughter, featuring the ravishingly beautiful Bristol Adams.
+The Social Origin of Witchcraft..
+And they include the historical romance Salem’s Daughter, featuring the ravishingly beautiful Bristol Adams.

 Even Spider-Man tangled with the witch trials after he traveled to Salem to battle his nemesis Dr. Doom, who had help from Cotton Mather.